ramseymcgrath/guh/README.md

 Replace `midi_host.py` with any other example.

+For more advanced usage, see how this library is used in the [Tiliqua](https://github.com/apfaudio/tiliqua) project.
+TODO (seb): add links to MSC SoC DMA host in Tiliqua repository once it is properly integrated.

 ## Important Notes

 **VBUS Power:** These examples hard-wire the VBUS output to ON, because this repository does not include drivers for the I2C Type-C CC controller (TUSB322I).
 The full [Tiliqua](https://github.com/apfaudio/tiliqua) repository includes these drivers and handles VBUS properly.

 **Tiliqua USB-C Adapter:** Tiliqua has a USB Type-C receptacle instead of Type-A like Cynthion.
 Since this repository does not include TUSB322I drivers, you must use a **USB-C to USB-A adapter** to connect USB devices.
 The full Tiliqua repository does not require an adapter.

-For more advanced usage, see how this library is used in the [Tiliqua](https://github.com/apfaudio/tiliqua) project.

 # License